 Straight trucks vs tractor-trailers

-Straight trucks and tractor-trailers offer many of the same benefits, especially the high demand for drivers and opportunities for work.
+Straight trucks and tractor trucks offer many of the same benefits, especially the high demand for commercial vehicle drivers and opportunities for work.
 Both jobs have the advantage that you can start working in a short time.
 However, with a box or cube truck, you can start working right away without a CDL.

-Because box trucks are smaller and take a smaller maximum load, they often drive shorter routes.
-For this reason, they offer more stable working hours compared to tractor-trailer drivers, who can be on the road for a week at a time.
+Because box trucks are smaller and take a lighter maximum load than a semi-trailer, they often drive shorter routes.
+For this reason, they offer more stable working hours compared to long-haul truck tractor drivers, who can be on the road for a week at a time.

 FAQ

-Straight trucks are often used to move household items like furniture, boxes, refrigerators and washing machines.
+Straight trucks often move household items like furniture, boxes, refrigerators and washing machines.
 They function as short-range delivery vehicles.

 A 26-foot straight truck can fit up to 12 pallets.
 However, the exact number of pallets you can fit will depend on the pallet dimensions and vehicle size.